USMC1941/CS214-Rutgers/Assignments/Assignment_2/README.md

 ### Extra Credit (10 points):
-Create a metadata output file in addition to STDOUT.
+Create a metadata output file in addition to `STDOUT`.
 * In this file, output the hierarchy of forked process ids and their associated directory/file names.
 * If one views this file, it should be clear which processes forked which processes, and be able to follow the execution of code.